 Symphony encrypts all messages end-to-end which is an approach demanded by sophisticated, security-sensitive institutions, especially those in financial services.

 Unlike conventional cloud-based communications platforms, messages on Symphony’s enterprise offering remain encrypted the full time they are on the cloud and are not visible to Symphony’s cloud servers.

-Unlike bring your own key” cloud platforms—where customers upload their key to a vendor’s platform where it becomes vulnerable to compromise, Symphony does not have access to the keys or contents.
-This makes Symphony much more secure than conventional cloud platforms, and therefore attractive to institutions that care a lot about security.
+Unlike bring your own key cloud platforms where customers upload their key to a vendor’s platform making it vulnerable to compromise, Symphony does not have access to the keys or contents.
+This makes Symphony much more secure than conventional cloud platforms and therefore attractive to institutions that prioritize security.

-As is normal for end-to-end encrypted applications, Symphony also uses TLS as an additional layer of protection for data in motion, and storage encryption for data at rest, on top of the end-to-end encryption that is applied to all messages and content before they leave the client.
+As is normal for end-to-end encrypted applications, Symphony also uses TLS as an additional layer of protection for data in motion and storage encryption for data at rest, on top of the end-to-end encryption that is applied to all messages and content before they leave the client.

 Learn more about Symphony's security practices on our website.